BartMassey/borda-count/README.md

 * `tab.pro`: Prolog version for comparison.
 SWI Prolog (`swipl`) will be needed to build, so not included in the default build targets: build with `make everything`.
 Run with `swipl -x tab-prolog`.
+Very slow.
+Fails on large inputs.

 * `tab-transpose.pro`: Prolog version for comparison.
-This version uses explicit arguments rather than lists, so may be slightly faster but certainly is more fragile.
+This version uses explicit arguments rather than lists, so slightly faster that `tab.pro` but much more fragile.
 SWI Prolog (`swipl`) will be needed to build, so not included in the default build targets: build with `make everything`.
 Run with `swipl -x tab-transpose-prolog`.
+Very slow.
+Fails on large inputs.

 To build everything except the Prolog programs, just type `make`.